Ancient Dinosaur Depictions

 Yet another interpretation of St. George slaying the dragon is found in the Latin Book of Hours c.
 1450 AD which is illuminated by the Master of Jean Chevrot and currently housed at the Morgan Library & Museum (right).
 Notice the Master’s attention to detail (click to enlarge), as seen in George’s armor, the birds in the sky, and the dragon’s genitals.
 The Fitzwilliam Museum contains another portrayal (left) of St. George destroying the dragon (probably by Bruges) from a Latin Book of Hours c.
 1490 AD.
 This colorful work from the Flemish School portrays a remarkably dinosaur-like dragon.

 Some of the beautiful French chateaus built at the close of the Middle Ages and early 1500s have dramatic dragon illustrations carved into their walls, ceilings, and furniture.
 These include Château de Chambord, Château de Blois, and Château Azay-le-Rideau.
 Called “salamanders,” based on a legendary salamander that could survive fire, they became especially popular decorative elements on construction during the reign of Francis I. Often they are portrayed actually as a fire-breathing dragon, like the biblical Leviathan.
-Note the similarities among the dragons and their resemblance to dinosaurs like Plateosaurus and Thecodontosaurus.
-A number of household furnishings also depict this dragon, like the antique French pot below to the right.
-A tapestry at Château de Blois portrays a dragon (and its baby) with gnarly horns on its head that are reminiscent of the dinosaur Dracorex hogwartsia (click to enlarge).
+A number of features make these “salamanders” different from the amphibians we know by that name today.
+They are depicted with long necks, scales, prominent teeth, powerful claws, and an upright posture.
+The form is much closer to the reptilian dragon depictions common in European art from that period.
+Note the similarities among these “salamander” dragons below and their resemblance to dinosaurs like Thecodontosaurus, Plateosaurus or Baryonyx (whose fossils are found in multiple locations around Europe).
+A number of royal household furnishings from that time also depict a similar dragon, like the antique French pot below to the right.
+A tapestry at Château de Blois portrays a dragon (and its baby) with gnarly horns on its head that are reminiscent of the dinosaur Dracorex hogwartsia.
 [Photo credit: Don Patton.]